KevinCooper/final_project_2/README.md

 ## Conclusion ##
 Out of the sixty cases performed by the test script, mainly due to time constraints, the pattern matching program was able to successfully classify all sixty packets.
 The large amount of tests and test types confirms that the program is able to correctly match given patterns without error.

+A youtube video showcasing the project can be found at [incredible video](http://youtu.be/zY6FwQDEoMc)

 ## Documentation ##
 The FIFO used to stream in the pattern matcher was pulled from a design off the internet.
 The link is in the appropriate file.
 C2C Parks found a bug where I was using Uart input instead of Xil_In to read data from the pattern matcher